-Have you ever deleted iMessages or conversations accidentally on Mac and want to find the deleted iMessages back?
-If you have saved iMessages on iCloud, the messages that you deleted on Mac are deleted from all your devices, which make it harder to recover the deleted iMessages.
+Have you ever accidentally deleted or lost track of old iMessages or conversations on Mac and want to find the deleted/old iMessages back?
+If you have saved iMessages on iCloud, the messages that you deleted on Mac are deleted from all your devices, which makes it harder to recover the deleted iMessages.

-If you are searching for the methods of how to restore the deleted iMessages on Mac, you should not miss this post.
-Here we've collected 3 workable methods to retrieve deleted iMessages on Mac.
+If you are searching for the methods of how to find and restore the deleted iMessages on Mac, you should not miss this post.
+Here we've collected 3 workable methods to recover deleted iMessages on Mac.

-To recover deleted iMessages on Mac, you should know where iMessages are stored on Mac. iMessages are stored on Mac in ~/Library/Messages folder, where there are files named chat.db, chat.db-shm, and chat.db-wal, which store iMessages history, Archive folder, and Attachments folder which stores images, gifs, videos, audio files or other files received on Mac via iMessages.
+To recover deleted iMessages on Mac, you should know where iMessages are stored on Mac. iMessages are stored on Mac in ~/Library/Messages folder, where there are files named chat.db, chat.db-shm, and chat.db-wal, which store iMessages history, Archive folder, and Attachment folder which stores images, gifs, videos, audio files, or other files received on Mac via iMessages.

 Tip: In some Macs, the iMessages are stored in ~/Library/Containers/com.apple.iChat/Data/Library/Messages/.